siljawalenius/siljawalenius/README.md

 🔭 I’m currently working on ...  a bunch of small shaders projects, and ReMade Earth (coming soon!)

 🌱 I’m currently learning ...
-Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> )
+ThreeJS and Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> )

-🧚 Next on the list ... more three.js, and experimenting with circuits!
+🧚 Next on the list ... experimenting with circuits

 🎧 Current Jams - <a href = "https://open.spotify.com/playlist/784RFK6tAwnkheLxAOi2oJ?si=ee3a28d915a34656"> my energy playlist </a>